 These are the "big guns" of the Amazon Private Label Community, and I not only rank them here, but I also offer full, in-depth reviews for each of them.

-To show you that I am qualified to write these reviews, you should know that my team and I have created two 6-figure product lines on Amazon, which we recently sold for 7 figures apiece.
+To show you that I am qualified to write these reviews, you should know that my partner and I have created two 6-figure product lines on Amazon.

 So I have been very active as a seller on Amazon, using the fulfillment services offered by Bezos' company.